kristinemlarson/gnssrefl/README.md

 * **gnssir** computes reflector heights (RH) from GNSS data.

 * **quickLook** gives you a quick (visual) assessment of a file without dealing with the details associated with **gnssir**.
+It is not meant to be used for routine analysis.

-There are also various utilities you might find to be useful (see in the last section).
+There are also various utilities you might find to be useful (see the last section).

 The rest of this README file is about how to install and run the code. *It is not a class about GNSS interferometric reflectometry.* If you are unsure about why various